2022 Annual General Meeting – April 30th 2022

 I continue to volunteer with the Society because I believe in our mission and that we are one of the few groups in the province that puts their money where the mouth is when it comes to conservation.
 I also feel that we truly look out for hunters whether it be the 1Campfire initiative, ACT NOW or our advocacy work we conduct when meeting with elected officials.

 I believe in representing our members interests and work to make sure that we stay true to the vision that our founding fathers had when we were formed.

 I am a superintendent for a construction company based in the Lower Mainland that specializes in high rise construction.
 I was raised in Maple Ridge and I currently reside there with my wife and our two children.

 My love for the outdoors was instilled at an early age.
-As far back as I can remember our family trips consisted of mostly hunting or fishing in the Cariboo region and the Peace region.
+As far back as I can remember our family trips consisted of hunting or fishing in the Cariboo and Peace regions.
 My love for the outdoors came from my father and his love for the outdoors came from my grandfather.

 Growing up I dreamt of my 10th birthday and acquiring my hunting license.
 This was a big deal in our household and the hunter’s education course was our birthday present.
-When I was 11 years old, I was able to take my first big game animal, a mule deer, and this cemented my outdoor addiction.
+Both of my children have followed that same dream by completing their C.O.R.E. before their 10th birthdays.

-For a little over a year I have served on the WSSBC board of directors.
-As the Vice-Chair of Membership I have been honored to be a part of an incredible year of growth for the Society.
-More recently, in February, I became the Vice-Chair of Government Engagement and I have had the privilege to go to bat for our members, the hunting community and science-based wildlife management in general.
-I look forward to have the opportunity to continue to serve our members and wildlife.
+For the last two years, I have served on the board of directors for WSSBC.
+Last year I had the privilege to join the Executive and became the Secretary for the Society.
+As the Vice-Chair of Membership for the past two years, I have been honored to be a part of the incredible growth the Society has experienced.
+Last year I became the Chair of Government Engagement and I have had the privilege to go to bat for our members, the hunting community and for science-based wildlife management in general.
+Currently, I serve on several of our committees (communications, projects, indigenous relations, fundraising), I look forward to having the opportunity to continue to serve our members and wildlife.